david-zw-liu/megadecrypter-js/README.md

 # megadecrypter-js

-This bookmarklet decrypts `mega://enc2` links on browser
+This bookmarklet decrypts `mega://enc2` links on browser without megadonwloader.

 ## Requirements
 - Any browser which can execute Javascript.